jbeenenga/ioBroker.heizungssteuerung/README.md

 ### Main Settings
 *heating mode:* you can choose beween cooling and heating.

+*Reset temperatures to default on adapter starts:* if this setting is active, all temperature states will be overwritten with default temperature and targetUntil.
+So the next temperature check will set the temperatures to the configured temperatures setted in periods.

 *Stop cooling if humidity is higher than:*  If humudity is reached, cooling will be stopped.
 It only works, if you have add the humidity sensor to the Function and the Room.

 *Update intervall in seconds:* Define how often the adapter will check the temperatures an set the engines